-While the City has made significant progress in developing a SWMP, the City faces many challenges as the SWMP continues to evolve.
+While the City has made significant progress in implementing a SWMP, the City faces many challenges as the SWMP continues to evolve.
 Program weakness include the following:

-- Program Implementation The SWMP is new to the City and requires the City to develop programs for activities that have not previously been performed.
+- Regulatory Requirements During the NPDES permit renewal process, ADEM incorporated new permit requirements not supported by the federal regulations or state law.
+To address these new requirements, the City is required to dedicate additional funding and resources. - Program Implementation The SWMP requires the City to develop programs for activities that have not previously been performed.
 As the City develops and implements its SWMP, the City anticipates that the SWMP will change and evolve as staff develop a better understanding of the NPDES permit, rules, and regulations. - Funding Since the MS4 NPDES permit is driven by an unfunded mandate, the City does not have a dedicated funding source to develop and implement the SWMP.
-As the City's develops and implements the SWMP, additional staff and resources may be needed to support the activities described in new program elements.

-- Enforcement New rules, regulations, and ordinances are being developed in support of the SWMP.
-Informing the community of new rules, regulations, and ordinance changes will be an ongoing process.
-Although gradual improvement in compliance will occur over time, there still will be compliance and enforcement issues. - Public Expectations The public is aware of environmental related issues and proactively involved in community affairs.
+As the City's develops and implements the SWMP, additional staff and resources may be needed to support the activities described in new program elements. - Enforcement New rules, regulations, and ordinances are being developed in support of the SWMP.
+Informing the community of new rules, regulations, and ordinance changes is an ongoing process.
+Although gradual improvement in compliance may occur over time, there still may be compliance and enforcement issues. - Public Expectations The public is aware of environmental related issues and proactively involved in community affairs.
 Sometimes public expectations exceed the resources and capabilities of the City.